-If a childminder is minding more than 6 mixed aged children at any one time, they must register with Tusla.
 A childminder who is required to register should apply to register as a pre-school childminder if they care for more pre-school children than school age children, and as a school age childminder if they care for more school age children than pre-school children.
 Childminders must be registered with Tusla to provide ECCE.

-For further information on the regulatory requirements for childminders please see the Quality and Regulatory Framework for Childminders (QRF) on the Tusla website.
+For further information on the regulatory requirements for childminders please see the Quality and Regulatory Framework for Childminders (QRF) on the Tusla website and the Minimum ECCE Enrolment Exemption Guidelines available at: https://assets.gov.ie/49772/b0a0666b5bfe4e03aac89c01409964c0.pdf